Southern California Association of Governments and City of Ventura: U.S. 101 Capping Study

-Client: City of Ventura
+Client: City of Ventura & Southern California Association of Governments

 31 Acres, approximately

-Design study objectives are to:
+Design study objectives included:

 • Develop a plan that can be implemented through phases over time, (based on funding availability)

-• Identify appropriate locations for a new regional multi modal transit center and convenient beach access
+• Identify appropriate locations for a new regional multi-modal transit center and convenient beach access

-Ventura 101 Capping Study
+101 Capping Study | Physical Model

 Location: Ventura, CA